 - Lime wedges to spritz and garnish

-To make the burgers place a third of the salmon plus all the other burger ingredients in the Breville Control Grip with chopper attachment and blend until you have a thick paste.
+- To make the burgers place a third of the salmon plus all the other burger ingredients in the Breville Control Grip with a chopper attachment or small food processor and blend until you have a thick paste.

-Finely chop of the remainder of the salmon into very small dice and mix this with the paste.
+- Finely chop off the remainder of the salmon into very small dice and mix this with the paste.

-Dampen your hands and mould the salmon mix into 3-4 patties.
-Place on a lined tray, cover and refrigerate until firm.
+- Dampen your hands and mold the salmon mix into 3-4 patties.
+Place on a lined tray, cover, and refrigerate until firm.
 This can be made in advance.

-Heat the Breville Health Smart Grill to sandwich and toast the buns on the cut side until golden brown.
+- Heat the Breville Health Smart Grill to the sandwich and toast the buns on the cut side until golden brown.
 Set aside.

 * Disclaimer * This post has been sponsored by Breville South Africa.
 I am working on a few projects with their marketing team, including developing recipes using these amazing appliances.
 Breville appliances are exclusively available at @Home nationwide.